-15For instance, in the application of the DAA_M to the profile P of Example 2, m_3 is assigned to w_3 , his second choice, while in the outcome of the Boston mechanism he is unassigned (his worse choice).
-However, under the Boston mechanism m_3 could be assigned to w_2 by declaring, instead of P{m_3} , any preference P'{m_3} with w_2 as his top choice.
+15For instance, in the application of the DAA $M$ to the profile P of Example 2, m_3 is assigned to w_3 , his second choice, while in the outcome of the Boston mechanism he is unassigned (his worse choice).
+However, under the Boston mechanism m_3 could be assigned to w_2 by declaring, instead of Pm_3 , any preference $P'm_3$ with w_2 as his top choice.

-Abdulkadiroğlu, Pathak and Roth (2005) and Abdulkadiroğlu, Pathak, Roth and Sönmez (2005) report that, following their advice, the two cities changed the assignment procedure and replaced the Boston mechanism by the DAA in which students make offers.
+Abdulkadiroğlu and others have reported that, following their advice, the two cities changed the assignment procedure and replaced the Boston mechanism by the DAA in which students make offers [1,2].
 Recently, many other cities are adopting the DAA to organize the assignment of their students to public schools.